weathermanbarnes/wxlib/doc/source/pkg.rst

    python setup.py bdist

 to create a binary package, in which the Fortran library is already compiled.
-Please note, however, that binary packages are specific to an operating system.
+Please note, however, that binary packages are specific to an operating system and only work on the system for which they are compiled.

 Install on your own Linux machine